The 20 Best Primary Orthostatic Tremor Doctors Near Me in District of Columbia, US

 Offers Telehealth

-Neal Kurzrok is a Neurologist in Washington, Washington, D.c..
-Dr. Kurzrok has been practicing medicine for over 43 years and is rated as an Advanced provider by MediFind in the treatment of Primary Orthostatic Tremor.
-His top areas of expertise are Memory Loss, Primary Orthostatic Tremor, Peripheral Neuropathy, and Seizures.
+Neal Kurzrok is a Neurologist practicing medicine in Washington, Washington, D.c..
+He has been practicing medicine for over 44 years.
+Dr. Kurzrok is rated as an Advanced provider by MediFind in the treatment of Primary Orthostatic Tremor.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Memory Loss, Primary Orthostatic Tremor, Peripheral Neuropathy, and Seizures.

 Advanced in Primary Orthostatic Tremor